aaron1brooker/sqa_assignment/README.md

    - **Pull Requests:** We used pull requests (PRs) to review code before merging it into the main branch.
 Each PR was reviewed by at least one other team member to ensure code quality and catch potential issues.

 ### Testing:
-   - **Automated Tests:** We wrote unit tests, integration tests, and end-to-end tests to ensure our code worked as expected.
+   - **Automated Tests:** We wrote unit tests and end-to-end integration tests to ensure our code worked as expected.
 Testing was an integral part of our development process.

 ### CI Pipeline